Pharmacy Services (Florida)

-Mayo Clinic brought its team approach to medicine to Jacksonville, Fla., in 1986.
+Mayo Clinic brought its team approach to medicine to Jacksonville, Florida, in 1986.
 Mayo Clinic medical, surgical and research staff represent more than 40 medical and surgical specialties.
-The Mayo Clinic hospital combines the best modern technology with quality patient care.
+Mayo Clinic Hospital in Florida combines the best modern technology with quality patient care.

-With more than 5,000 employees, Mayo Clinic in Florida brings inpatient and outpatient services under one roof.
+With more than 5,000 employees, the Jacksonville campus of Mayo Clinic brings inpatient and outpatient services under one roof.
 This integration consolidates a team approach that brings together pharmacists, physicians, researchers and educators who collaborate to do what's best for patients.
 State-of-the-art equipment, advanced technologies and a nurturing, friendly environment merge the science of medicine with the art of healing.

 The Department of Pharmacy employs approximately 100 clinical and support staff, including nearly 50 pharmacists, to provide comprehensive pharmaceutical services.

 - Advanced technology, including automated dispensing cabinets and carousels

 - Ambulatory pharmacotherapy consultant services

 - Investigational drug services